 In order to keep the manuscript and the reference list to a reasonable length, these CPGs frequently refer to previous review articles.
 These articles summarize the evidence on distinct topics in more detail.
 In addition, despite the increasing knowledge, areas of uncertainty exist and unanswered questions need answers.

 Do you want to learn more about the management and treatment of Hepatitis?
-Join us at ILC 2020 !
+Register for the Translational research in viral hepatitis conference.

-Download the EASL Guideline on Hepatitis E Virus Infection as PDF or PPT from the right of your screen.
+Download the EASL Guideline on Hepatitis E Virus Infection as PDF or PPT.